 Therapy for Existential & Political Stress

-Feel grief or fear about the loss of rights, safety, or stability
+You’re grieving the loss of rights, safety, stability, or community

-Struggle to focus, rest, or feel present in daily life
+You struggle to rest, focus, or feel present in daily life

 -